Dance for Social Justice™

 - Please find an open, safe space to move.
 We understand that everyone’s Zoom experience is different, including our home environments.
 Families, pets, plants, etc. in the background are welcome!

-- To complete after submitting the Participation Form above: Confirmation of commitment to the 4 workshops through a completed Letter of Agreement and confirmation of honorarium process with Jacob’s Pillow staff
+- To complete after submitting the Participation Form above: Confirmation of participation in the 4 workshops through a completed Letter of Agreement and confirmation of honorarium process with Jacob’s Pillow staff

 All movers and levels are welcome to participate in this experience.
 English to Spanish translation will be provided through the Zoom chat function.
-If you are interested in participating and require additional assistance we have not included here, please include in the Participation Form and we will do our best to welcome you.CONTACT US
+Live Captioning will be provided through REV, displaying captions in real-time with limited lag.
+Transcriptions available.
+If you have any questions or access needs, please include in the Participation Form and we will do our best to welcome you.CONTACT US

 About the Workshops